jhilberdink/stock-analysis/README.md

 ![2017 original](https://user-images.githubusercontent.com/79542537/111043475-c71f6a00-8410-11eb-95b7-e01a15937f56.png)
 ![2017 msgbox](https://user-images.githubusercontent.com/79542537/111043476-cbe41e00-8410-11eb-8015-bf3c90592199.png)

-The original script was slower, because it had to loop through the dataset multiple times, outputting the results for each individual stock, and then repeating the process until the full results were collected.
-To collect the full results for our dataset, it had to repeat the following loop 12 times.
+The original script is slower because it relies on a nested loop that runs through the entire dataset once for each stock.
+The following code outputs its results to a worksheet and then repeats itself until the analysis is complete.
+For our dataset, the nested loop needs to run 12 times.

 ```
 '4a)Loop through the tickers